NSWI170 Computer Systems

 Lecture vs labs

-The labs and the lectures are quite different and independent.
+The labs and the lectures are quite independent.
 Aside from the initial C++ tutorial, the labs are not directly connected to the topics covered in lectures.
 It is not an accident, it is by design.
 Some of the lectures could indeed be enhanced by additional labs; however, it would also require increasing the lab hours (to have labs every week), which is currently not possible due to many reasons such as manpower shortage and curriculum size limitations.

 Exam format